kilacoda/chanim/README.md

 This is an extension to 3BlueBrown's [Manim](https://www.github.com/3b1b/manim) library, for making videos regarding chemistry.

+# NOTE
+This branch (`master`) will not work with ManimCE.
+Checkout the ManimCE-TexTemplate-Working branch if you want to do that.
+Read the note below for more info.

 ## Installation
 1. Get manim from the above link or `pip install manimlib`.
 You'll have to download other required modules as explained at the manim page.